angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

 yo|2
 ```

-And just like that we've fully a fully valid SQLite database with one user table from scratch.
+And just like that we've fully a fully valid SQLite database with one user table from scratch!
+Moving forward we're going to continue working with the database nodes.
+There's a lot to tackle, like inserting and deleting rows, adding indexes and growing beyond a single database page.
+We can also going to try to see what happens when we add columns to existing tables and try to see if we can overflow nodes.
+Once we've painted over a lot of the backend parts of the system, we should be able to move onto the database engine and compiler.